bcollard/porthole/README.md

   cannot leverage corporate identities to grant access to namespaces.
   Instead, authentication is delegated to the API Gateway, as explained below.

+Other considerations:
+- the API GW might not run in the same cluster as the backend app
+- there might be no websocket connection possible between the dev laptop and the
+  API-Server of the cluster.
+But a chain of connections is still possible: `dev laptop/browser -> API GW
+  (Optionally -> Ingress of another cluster) -> backend app -> api-server [->
+  kubelet
+  -> Container Runtime] -> debug container (part of the pod NS)`
+  Most of these connections will use WebSockets.

 ## Authentication
 - the API Gateway is the only entry point to the cluster
 - the API Gateway authenticates the user and forwards the request to the